brucewlee/lftk/readme.md

 doc = nlp("I love research but my professor is strange.")

 # initiate LFTK extractor by passing in doc
-# you can pass in a list of multiple docs, too
+# you can pass in a list of multiple docs
 LFTK_Extractor = lftk.Extractor(docs = doc)

-# optionally, you can customize how LFTK extractor should calculate linguistic features
+# optionally, you can customize how LFTK extractor calculates linguistic features
 # for example, count stop_words (common words)? how many decimals to round up?
 LFTK_Extractor.customize(stop_words=True, punctuations=False, round_decimal=3)